 Photo consent forms to be completed by regular members of the congregation, in particular guardians of children.
 These are to be returned to and stored by Libby Thomson.
 Particular note to be made of any members who do not wish to have their photos taken and used in church materials / website / displays.

-During any church events where it is possible photos may be taken, a general announcement is to be made prior to the commencement of the event, advising that photos may be taken and should any member of the present congregation NOT wish to be photographed, they are to make themselves known to the event organiser.
+During any church events where it is possible photos may be taken that could include children and/or young people, where appropriate, a general announcement is to be made prior to the commencement of the event, advising that photos may be taken and should any member of the present congregation NOT wish to be photographed, they are to make themselves known to the event organiser.